Preceptors are the heart of the pharmacy profession. Their contributions advance the industry and ensure students become professionals.

 Our students will complete 40 weeks of rotations and student experiential education during the course of their degrees, all of which are supervised and made possible by preceptors.
 The success of our programs is due to our preceptors' dedication.
 They create patient care opportunities, guide students, and assess their performance.

 Comprehensive reviews and manuals to give you information about the course you are precepting.

 Outlines the steps you take to get started as a preceptor.

 Find out what live preceptor workshops are being offered!

 Questions?
 Feedback?
 Contact us and we'll do our best to help.

-These committed professionals work in a wide variety of sites:
+Our preceptors work in a wide variety of environments.

 - Community pharmacies

 - Ambulatory clinics (including Primary Care Networks or Family Care Clinics)

 - Specialty sites (including locations outside of Alberta)